-- 1. instructor name and contact information - 2. scope of the material to be covered in the course - 3. required texts and readings - 4. student learning outcomes - 5. grading method to be used (pass/fail or letter grade), including whether "+ or -" will be employed - 6. the basis for awarding student grades: exams, papers, quizzes, projects, or other assignments along with their due dates and weighting towards calculation of the final grade - 7. notification that class evaluation will occur at some point during the last three weeks of class - 8. other pertinent information concerning course management and instructor expectations of students
+- 1. instructor name and contact information - 2. scope of the material to be covered in the course

+- 3. required texts and readings - 4. student learning outcomes - 5. grading method to be used (pass/fail or letter grade), including whether "+ or -" will be employed - 6. the basis for awarding student grades: exams, papers, quizzes, projects, or other assignments along with their due dates and weighting towards calculation of the final grade - 7. notification that class evaluation will occur at some point during the last three weeks of class - 8. other pertinent information concerning course management and instructor expectations of students - 9.
+Title IX and non discrimination policy description found at www.alaska.edu/nondiscrimination/

-Faculty are invited to include the following:
+Faculty are encouraged to include the following: